emprax/Xtender/README.md

 #### Construction

-To make life as a developer easier, the library comes with a ServiceCollection extension can be used to easily implement the extender components and by building up the Extender client with its segments/extensions.
+To make life as a developer easier, the library comes with a ServiceCollection extension that can be used to easily implement the extender components and by building up the Extender client with its segments/extensions.

 ```c#
 var services = new ServiceCollection()